jaohara/quartz-testing/content/notes/Drew Thayer's Avalanche Prediction Capstone Project.md

+---
+title: "Drew Thayer's Avalanche Prediction Capstone Project"
+tags:
+- capstone
+- github
+- avalanche-prediction
+---

 [This capstone project](https://github.com/drewthayer/avalanche-prediction) from 2018 covers similar topics and could be useful as a reference.

-#capstone #github #avalanche-prediction